SalilMonga/AIVengers/README.md

 4. **Duplicate Filtering**:
    - The function removes duplicate statements by tracking sentences and phrases already used, ensuring each quiz question is unique.

+## Step 4: Export Quizzes to Files
+1. **File Organization**:
+   - Quizzes are saved in the Quizzes directory.
+2. **Two File Types**:
+   - **With Answers**: Contains both questions and answers.
+   - **Without Answers**: Contains only the questions.
+   - **Timestamped Files**: Files are uniquely named with a timestamp to avoid overwrites.

 ## Summary

 In summary, this algorithm:
 1. Calculates TF-IDF scores to identify important terms in the text.
 2. Selects a varied set of high-relevance terms for quiz generation.
 3. Generates True/False quiz questions by creating both accurate (True) and altered (False) statements based on the selected terms.
+4. Exports the quizzes in an organized, user-friendly format.

 This approach efficiently generates questions that capture key concepts, ensuring a varied and meaningful quiz for each topic.